Armokthespideroverlord/Project-Redemption/README.md

 ## Future plans:
 * Earth refugee ships
-* Mission and Boss tweaks
+* Mission and Boss additions
 * Virorbs
 And much much more.